EN

 Bird photography in The Gambia

-Escorted bird photography tour of The Gambia & Senegal 2026
+Escorted bird photography tours of Gambia & Senegal 2026/27

-Since 2019, Al Henderson, lead birding guide with EBRO DELTA BIRDING, has been making annual visits to The Gambia - a small country in west Africa with an amazing diversity of bird-life!
+Since 2019, Al Henderson, the lead birding guide at EBRO DELTA BIRDING, has traveled annually to The Gambia—a small country in West Africa renowned for its incredible variety of bird species.

-We are now offering escorted, small group tours to this 'bucket list' birding destination co-guided by top local expert Fansu Bojang.
+We now offer escorted, small-group tours to this must-visit birding location, co-guided by top local expert Fansu Bojang.

 Egyptian Plover at Njau ponds, The Gambia

-Join us on an amazing birds & wildlife adventure in Gambia & Senegal - an unforgettable experience!
+Join us on an unforgettable photographic birds & wildlife adventure in Gambia & Senegal!

 Our birding tour will begin with 3 nights at the coast where we will embark on fantastic day trips to locations such as Kartong, Tanji bird reserve and Gunjur Forest reserve, before enjoying the incredible canoe trip from Kotu bridge - where multiple species of Kingfisher can be observed just a few meters away from your camera lens.

 After completing the first leg of the tour at the coast, we will then embark on a 6 day voyage following the Gambia river towards the country's interior, staying at some wonderful nature camps along the route.
-This journey will allow us to see the whole country with many birding highlights along the route, including the opportunity to watch & photograph the incredible Red-throated Bee-eater at two separate breeding sites.
-We will also venture out on some spectacular boat trips, where we may encounter other wildlife including Chimpanzees, Hippos, Crocodiles, Monitor Lizards and different varieties of monkeys.
+This journey will allow us to see the whole country with many birding highlights along the route, including the opportunity to photograph the incredible Red-throated Bee-eater at two separate breeding sites.
+We will also venture out on spectacular boat trips, where we will expect to encounter other wildlife including Chimpanzees, Hippos, Crocodiles, Monitor Lizards and different varieties of monkeys.
 We will venture into Senegal and spend two nights at Wassadou, including a day trip into Niokolo Koba National Park.

 The tour will culminate back at the coast for a final night - with one last chance to enjoy the canoe trip at Kotu creek on the morning of the departure day.
 An optional bird photo editing session prior to leaving is available, with tips on cropping, composition and editing in Adobe Lightroom using Topaz plug-ins to help you get the best from your images.